yoctopuce/yoctolib_nodejs/README.txt

 index.js             Node.js entry point to load the library package.json         npm's package file

+This library is published as a 'npm' package.
+If you have installed node on your machine, you can install the library using
+    npm install yoctolib
+and then test the examples directly using for instance
+    cd example/Doc-Inventory
+    node inventory.js

 In order to use the Javascript library, you will probably need to download as well the VirtualHub software for your OS (unless you intend to connect directly to a YoctoHub-Ethernet or a YoctoHub-Wireless).